YubiKey 5 CSPN Series Specifics

 Feature Summary

-The static password application allows for the storage of a complete or partial static password.
-The password will be replayed in the clear once the user touches the YubiKey 5 sensor.
+The static password application allows for storing a complete or partial static password.
+The password is replayed in the clear once the user touches the YubiKey 5 sensor.
 The static password is used as a second factor in the authentication process.

-For more information on YubiKey application for static passwords, see Yubico’s website.
+For more information on YubiKey application for static passwords, see Yubico’s website, Understanding Core Static Password Features.

 CSPN Approved Mode

-To operate the YubiKey 5 in a CSPN approved mode, the user must only store one portion of the password within the YubiKey 5 and keep the remaining portion of the password in a different, but also secure location.
-The user should then reconstruct the complete password by combining the portion from the YubiKey with the other portion stored elsewhere, and then authenticate in conjunction with their username.
-The overall details for such a password splitting scheme go beyond the scope of this document however, as only the portion of the password to be stored within the YubiKey 5 is described.
+To operate the YubiKey 5 in a CSPN approved mode, store only one portion of the password within the YubiKey 5 and keep the remaining portion of the password in a different, but also secure location.
+Reconstruct the complete password by combining the portion from the YubiKey with the other portion stored elsewhere.
+Then authenticate in conjunction with the username.
+The overall details for such a password splitting scheme are beyond the scope of this document.
+Only the portion of the password to be stored within the YubiKey 5 is described.

 The touch sensor is always used when displaying a portion of a static password, and is considered part of the standard operating procedure.

-When the static password application is configured, an access code must be set in order to protect both the static password and configuration.
-More details for such a configuration are described in the section below.
+When the static password application is configured, set an access code to protect both the static password and configuration.
+More details for such a configuration are described in the following section.

 Technical Configuration

-parameter should be set to a six byte long hex value.
+parameter to a six byte long hex value.

-An example command line interaction for creating a protected static password with YkMan is depicted in the screenshot below.
+See the figure below for an example command line interaction for creating a protected static password with ykman.

 ykman otp --access-code <value> delete [1|2]